Acognitius/cyanide-go/README.md

 ### OpenBSD

 This will run on OpenBSD.
 It does not yet support sticky sockets.
 Fwmark is mapped to `SO_RTABLE`.
 Since the tun driver cannot have arbitrary interface names, you must either use `tun[0-9]+` for an explicit interface name or `tun` to have the program select one for you.
-If you choose `tun` as the interface name, and the environment variable `WG_TUN_NAME_FILE` is defined, then the actual name of the interface chosen by the kernel is written to the file specified by that variable.
+If you choose `tun` as the interface name, and the environment variable `CN_TUN_NAME_FILE` is defined, then the actual name of the interface chosen by the kernel is written to the file specified by that variable.

 ## Building